uni-tue-kn/mpls-mna-stateless-egress-protection/draft-ihle-mpls-mna-stateless-egress-protection.md

 # Introduction

-MPLS egress protection in {{?RFC8679}} establishes bypass tunnels for egress routers on an egress failure, i.e., on a node or a link failure.
+The MPLS egress protection framework in {{?RFC8679}} establishes bypass tunnels for egress routers on an egress failure, i.e., on a node or a link failure.
 This is referred to as egress protection.
 The protection mechanism relies on a Point of Local Repair (PLR) to perform local failure detection and local repair.
 Typically, this PLR is the penultimate router.
 When an egress failure occurs, packets are rerouted to an alternative egress router.
-The PLR must maintain a list of bypass tunnels and the bypass forwarding state on a per-transport-tunnel basis.
-Typically, this is done using context label switching.
 The PLR node maintains the bypass forwarding state, which is a mapping of context labels to bypass tunnels.
 The bypass tunnels are signaled using existing mechanisms, i.e., via an IGP, or topology-driven label distribution protocols such as LDP.